4360-senior-experience/cs-connect-documentation/README.md

    npm run docs:dev
    ```

-4. Open your browser and visit http://localhost:5173
+4. Open your browser and visit `http://localhost:5173` (or the URL shown in your terminal)

 ### Building for Production